-DeepLabCut 3.0 - Pytorch User Guide#
+DeepLabCut 3.0 - PyTorch User Guide#

 Using DeepLabCut 3.0#

 DeepLabCut 3.0 keeps the same high-level API that you know, but has a full new PyTorch backend.
-Moreover, it is a rewrite that more developer friendly, more powerful, and built for modern deep learning-based computer vision applications.
+Moreover, it is a rewrite that is more developer friendly, more powerful, and built for modern deep learning-based computer vision applications.

-NOTEπ₯: We suggest that if youβre just starting with DeepLabCut you start with the PyTorch backend.
+NOTEπ₯: We suggest that if youβre just starting with DeepLabCut you start with the

 file, or top right corner in the GUI.
+If you have DeepLabCut projects

-If you have DeepLabCut projects in TensorFlow, weβve got you covered too: you can seamlessly switch to train your already labeled data
+in TensorFlow, weβve got you covered too: you can seamlessly switch to train your

-by simply switching the engine (and thereby also compare performance).
-In short, expect a boost π₯.
+already labeled data by simply switching the engine (and thereby also compare

 In short, PyTorch models can be trained in any DeepLabCut project.
-If you have a project already made, simply add a new key to your
+If you have a project

-file specifying engine: pytorch
+file specifying

-that will be created will be a PyTorch model (see
+.
+Then any new training dataset that will be created will be a PyTorch

-Creating Shuffles and Model Configuration)
+model (see Creating Shuffles and Model Configuration) to learn more about training PyTorch

-to learn more about training PyTorch models.
-To train Tensorflow models again, you can
+models.
+To train Tensorflow models again, you can set engine: tensorflow

 .